zentrocdot/wapscan/README.md

 <p align="justify">Next to the wireless access point scanner I wrote over the years a bunch of scripts related to wifi or wlan.
 For the wireless access point scanner I created a script which automatically prepares a package for packaging as <code>DEB</code> package.
 That knowledge how to do was the base for my first steps on Launchpad.</p>

 <p align="justify">As expected it is a big difference between writing a working script or building a DEB package from that script.
-It is even more complicated to use a platform like Launchpad for publishing.</p>
+It is even more complicated to use a platform like Launchpad for publishing.

 <p align="justify">The first package I am releasing is in the first shot for educational purposes.
 In the following versions I will move on to productive versions.</p>

+<p align="justify">At the time I started writing the program, iwlist was still more common than iw.
+This limits the analysis possibilities.
+Nevertheless one can see the important things related to WLAN.</p>

 ## Short Description